PrashantMohta/ModdingDocs/Hooks/ilhooks.md

 reasonable replacement for any of the following:

 * Replacing the functionality of a method by using an On hook without calling orig
-  * It's really just more effort to use IL hooks
+  * It's really just more effort to use IL hooks.
 * Editing an FSM in hopes to avoid compatibility issues
-  * IL hooks are just as brittle
+  * IL hooks are just as brittle as FSM edits, if not more.
-  * If you're trying to modify the FSM in a major way, you can expect other mods to break regardless of what you do
+  * If you're trying to modify the FSM in a major way, you can expect other mods to break regardless of what you do.
-  * It's really just more effort to use IL hooks
+  * It's really just more effort to use IL hooks.

 IL hooks are best used for small changes - changing magic numbers, altering the condition of an if statement, or other tweaks where you would otherwise think to just copy-paste the original method and change a few